 In most cases, people will contract and get rid of HPV without ever knowing about it, having absolutely no HPV symptoms.
 This is one of the reasons the disease is so prevalent.
 Low-risk HPV symptoms include warts of the genital kind, but also plantar warts, warts on the hands and face, and even the throat.
 Besides irregular bleeding between periods, there are few visible high-risk HPV symptoms, and most women find out they have HPV because of abnormal Pap smear results at their annual exam.

-Get Rid of HPV
+Top Ways to Get Rid of HPV

 In most cases, the body can get rid of HPV in a matter of a few years, so you’ll just have to wait it out.
 HPV is a virus, which means it replicates in your DNA.
 Your body can fight HPV into such a deep level of dormancy that it will only return when your immune system is severely weakened.
 Sadly, you can’t get rid of HPV completely – there is no HPV cure as of yet.
 Women who harbor high-risk HPV and don’t fight it could develop cervical dysplasia and eventually cervical cancer.